jmeissen/openai-sdk/README.md

 (ql:quickload :openai-sdk)
 ```

-# Goal
+# Future goal

-The goal is to make request creation as intuitive and painless as possible, so
+I want request creation as intuitive and painless as possible, so
 multiple input types for request creation will be supported.

 For example, when using the Chat Completion API